ostapetc/onesignal-device-cleaner/README.md

 # Onesignal device cleaner
-Tool for deleting devices in the onesignal.com
+Tool for deleting devices in the onesignal.com.
+This is useful since the official vendor api does not support the ability to delete devices.

+Why do you need to remove the devices?
+Reducing the number of devices reduces the number of 50x errors when creating Push Notifications.

 ### Usage
 Exports device ids to file that have been inactive for more than 365 days.